leowhitehead/MontiLang/README.md

 * And/Or/Not statements
 * Preprocessor statements and C++ style constants with `&DEFINE` commands
 * Support for Multiple files with `&INCLUDE` commands
+* Arrays

 The following will be coming soon:

-* Additional data types
+* Additional data types and operators
-* String and Array iteration

 # Installation